sproutfund/website_evergreen/export_all.md

 ---
-layout: program_export
+layout: program_export_filtered
-permalink: /PROGRAMS.md
+permalink: /PROGRAMS_all.md
+filter_superprogram: null
+sort_by_earliest_year: false
 ---
-# The Sprout Fund Programs
+# The Sprout Fund Programs - All Programs

 This document is an auto-generated export of all program pages from The Sprout Fund's evergreen website.
 It consolidates content from individual program markdown files and resolves project references from the grants database.